MihirLuthra/dtsharedmemory/README.md

 Going in this sequence, you will eventually land accross every term being explained in detail_**

 Note: <br>
-It is a general question that why do function names start with an underscore.
+It is a general question that why do function names start with an underscore (as they are reserver for special use).
 Functions in the code use `__dtsharedmemory_*()` prefix generally to give it a similar look as is done is `darwintrace.c` by using `__darwintrace_*()`.
 Also, it actually provides a nice clarity to which module of the code provides the function.